Bennerley Viaduct: History

 Construction on the viaduct began with the foundations in May 1876 and the work was completed 18 months later in November 1877.
 The railway line opened in January 1878.
 The viaduct's operational life was largely uneventful.

 On 31 January 1916, nine Zeppelin airships of the German Airship Naval Division conducted a bombing raid over the English Midlands known as the Great Midlands Raid.
 One of these airships, the L.20 (LZ 59), dropped seven high-explosive bombs in the vicinity of Bennerley Viaduct.
 One landed just to the north of the viaduct on the Midland Railway line at Bennerley Junction, destroying a signal box on the Midland line.
 One pier of the viaduct was hit by shrapnel, causing superficial damage; the marks are still visible on one of the piers.

-In the 1960s, the British railway industry, which had been nationalised in the 1950s, was in decline and the Derbyshire Extension was considered unnecessarily duplicative.
+In the 1960s, the British railway industry, which had been nationalised in 1948, was in decline and the Derbyshire Extension was considered unnecessarily duplicative.
 Passenger services were withdrawn in 1964 and Bennerley Viaduct closed altogether, along with the rest of the line, in 1968 as a result of the Beeching cuts.
 Most of the other structures carrying the line across the valley were demolished.
 A contractor was appointed to demolish Bennerley Viaduct but wrought iron cannot be cut up using conventional metal-cutting equipment and it would therefore have to be dismantled piece by piece.
 The cost was deemed prohibitive and the viaduct remained in situ.

 Bennerley Viaduct became part of the closed-line estate, a group of redundant railway structures maintained by the railway authorities to ensure they did not pose a risk to the public.
 The derelict land around the bridge became a wildlife haven, though the area also attracted anti-social behaviour and there were several incidents involving people attempting to climb the piers and falling off.
-As a result of the privatisation of British Rail between 1994 and 1997, the viaduct became part of the Historical Railways Estate (or Burdensome Estate), managed by BRB (Residuary) Limited.
+As a result of the privatisation of British Rail in the 1990s, the viaduct became part of the Historical Railways Estate (or Burdensome Estate), managed by BRB (Residuary) Limited.
 By that time, there were advanced plans for a conservation group to take ownership of it.
-On 23 March 2001, Railway Paths Ltd, a sister charity of Sustrans formed to conserve redundant railway structures and convert them into walking and cycling paths, purchased the viaduct from BRB (Residuary).
+In 2001, Railway Paths Ltd, a sister charity of Sustrans formed to conserve redundant railway structures and convert them into walking and cycling paths, purchased the viaduct from BRB (Residuary).